-The Disability and Inclusion Program provides funding and support to enable children with disability and additional needs in community preschools to participate in a quality early childhood education program on the same basis as their peers.
+The Disability and Inclusion Program provides funding and support to enable children with disability or additional needs in not-for-profit community preschools to participate in a quality early childhood education program on the same basis as their peers.

 Research and data show:

-- in NSW, the proportion of all children enrolled in a preschool program aged 3 – 5 years with a disability is 7.6%.
+- in NSW, 7.6% of all children enrolled in a preschool program in 2020 aged 4-5 years old were children with disability

 - about 85 per cent of community preschool educators work with a child with disability.

 - children who participate in a quality early childhood education program for at least 600 hours in the year before school are more likely to arrive at school equipped with the social, cognitive and emotional skills they need to engage in learning.

 - most children with disability will benefit from inclusive early childhood education, including greater engagement with peers and positive effects on play and behaviour. .

 This program is consistent with:

 - the NSW Government's National Partnership Agreement on Preschool Reform Funding with the Commonwealth Government